levinericzimmermann/aml/README.md

 # aml

-AML is a composition for a piano quartet (viola, violin, cello, keyboard).
-"AML" is an abbreviation of the title "Di tempat jauh tidak ada masa lalu" (DTJT**AML**), named after the poem of Aan Mansyur.
+'kagem Karina' is a ~10 minute composition for keyboard quartet (viola, violin, cello, keyboard) & electronics.
+The working title "AML" is an abbreviation of the "Di tempat jauh tidak ada masa lalu" (DTJT**AML**), named after the poem of Aan Mansyur.